-PyeongChang 2018's vision for the 2018 Games is to offer the Olympic Movement and the world of winter sports New Horizons - a legacy of new growth and new potential never seen before.
-Its Winter Games plan is one of the most compact in Olympic history, it offers a unique stage on which the world’s best athletes can achieve superior performances.
-With PyeongChang’s strategic position in Asia, and its access to a young and fast growing youth market, the 2018 Olympic Winter Games will no doubt expose new generations of potential athletes to the power of winter sport.
+PyeongChang 2018's vision for the 2018 Games was to offer the Olympic Movement and the world of winter sports New Horizons - a legacy of new growth and new potential never seen before.
+Its Winter Games plan was one of the most compact in Olympic history, it offered a unique stage on which the world’s best athletes could achieve superior performances.
+With PyeongChang’s strategic position in Asia, and its access to a young and fast growing youth market, the 2018 Olympic Winter Games exposed new generations of potential athletes to the power of winter sport.

-Have a look at the list of events at PyeongChang 2018!
-Eight new medal events at PyeongChang will take the total of golds up for grabs to 102, more than any previous Olympic Winter Games.
-The new events will certainly add a new dimension to these Games, with the accent very much on increasing the appeal of the Olympic Winter programme to young audiences around the world.
-Certain to give the Games a youthful vibe is the snowboard Big Air.
-The other new events all have a strong team ethic and help the Games bridge the gender divide.
-For the first time in PyeongChang, a mixed doubles event in curling will appear alongside the traditional men's and women's team events.
-Alpine skiing, traditionally an individual sport, will also have its own mixed team event for the first time.
-And finally, the speed skating programme in PyeongChang will be rounded off with men's and women's 'mass start' events.
+gave the Games a youthful vibe.
+The other new events all had a strong team ethic and helped the Games bridge the gender divide.
+For the first time in PyeongChang, a mixed doubles event in curling appeared alongside the traditional men's and women's team events.
+Alpine skiing, traditionally an individual sport, also had its own mixed team event for the first time.
+And finally, the speed skating programme in PyeongChang was rounded off with men's and women's 'mass start' events.

-The city of PyeongChang will host the XXIII Olympic Winter Games.
+The city of PyeongChang hosted the XXIII Olympic Winter Games.
 This followed 1 round of voting by the members of the International Olympic Committee (IOC) on 6 July 2011 at the 123rd IOC Session in Durban, South Africa.